Get money saving tips straight to your inbox

 Societies don’t deduct tax before paying out interest.
 So if you get interest payments, you must declare the income and pay any tax owed.

-While Industrial and Provident Societies are registered by the Financial Conduct Authority (FCA), withdrawable share capital itself is not regulated.
-So if there’s a problem, you can’t make complaints through the Financial Ombudsman Service or get your money back from the Financial Services Compensation Scheme – you’ll need to sort the problem directly with the society
+While Co-ops and Community Benefit Societies are registered by the Financial Conduct Authority (FCA), withdrawable share capital itself is not regulated.
+So if there’s a problem, you can’t make complaints through the Financial Ombudsman Service or get your money back from the Financial Services Compensation Scheme – you’ll need to sort the problem directly with the society.

-Advertisements for withdrawable share capital are also outside the FCA’s scope, so they may not provide all the risk information you need to make an informed choice.
+Advertisements for community share offers are also outside the FCA’s scope, so they may not provide all the risk information you need to make an informed choice.